 Fancy turning your old tablet into your very own retro gaming machine, complete with old-school joysticks and hammerable buttons?

-Solutions like the Zeon Tech Arcadie for iPad Mini (£9.99) or Kindle Fire HD (£21.19) let you slot in the tablet, then you can play all your old favourites like Alien Invaders, Blateroids and Ping which are downloadable from the app stores.
+Kits like the Zeon Tech Arcadie for iOS (£9.99) or Kindle Fire HD (£11.69) tablets let you slot in the tablet, then you can play all your old favourites like Alien Invaders, Blasteroids and Pong which are downloadable from the app stores.

 6. Dedicated music player and internet radio